-The Superintendent shall ensure that a notice of waiver applicability is provided to parents/guardians with every bill for fees and/or fines, and that applications for waivers are widely available and distributed according to State law and III.
+The Superintendent shall ensure that applications for fee waivers are widely available and distributed according to State law and III.
 State Board of Education (ISBE) rule and that provisions for assisting parents/guardians in completing the application are available.

 Eligibility Criteria